This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Klinefelter syndrome

-• Other conditions could cause it as well, talk to your doctor about improving health conditions you currently have
+• Other conditions might cause it too, so talk to your doctor about how to improve any health issues you have now

 Understanding your testosterone levels and ways of prevention

-Stay away from illicit drugs and even marijuana.
-It has been suggested that using marijuana can also contribute to developing the condition but if you need it for medical reasons talk to your doctor before stopping, especially if you already suffer from a chronic pain condition.
-Maybe fitting in more chest workouts a week or adding other supplements to improve hormone levels for increasing testosterone is right for you.
+Stay clear of illegal drugs and even weed.
+Some say smoking weed might lead to this condition, but if you need it for health reasons, talk to your doctor before quitting if you already deal with long-term pain.
+Maybe doing more chest workouts each week or adding other supplements to boost hormone levels and increase testosterone is the right move for you.